fdietz/vue_components_book_manuscript/1-introduction.md

 ## Welcome

-Vue.js is a progressiv web framework for building user interfaces.
+Vue.js is a progressiv web framework for building user interfaces created by Evan You.
 It is designed to be incrementally adoptable and therefore easy to pick up in existing projects.
 But, on the other hand capable of powering sophisticated applications.

 This book assumes that the reader has some basic unterstanding of Vue.js.
 It builds on that knowledge to give the reader